cairis-platform/cairis/docs/responses.rst

 ----------------

 A goal can be generated from a response by clicking on the Goal button in the responses table.
-This causes a goal to be generated in each of the environments the response is situated in.
+This generates a goal in each of the environments the response is situated in.
 The goal name corresponds to the name of the response.